Got Technology, Need Data? Here’s Where to Get It…For Free

 • Million Song Dataset – “A freely-available collection of audio features and metadata for a million contemporary popular music tracks.”
 The site also provides complimentary datasets around concepts like genre, cover songs, lyrics, etc. that have been contributed by the community.

-• aiHitdata – “aiHitdata is a massive, artificial intelligence/machine learning, automated system that has been trained to build and update company information from the web…aiHitdata doesn’t just extract data, it monitors and understands the changes that occur on company websites and records these as time series transactions.”
+• aiHitdata – “aiHitdata is a massive, artificial intelligence/machine learning, automated system that has been trained to build and update company information from the web.”

 • WalMart Stores Sales Data – Provides historical sales data for 45 Walmart stores located in different physical regions.